 Cherry Pie Filling

 Use any cherry pie filling from your local supermarket.
 You will need a 385g size tin (approximately).
-The cherries should be in a thick sauce, not in thin runny juice.
+The cherries should be in a thick sauce, not a thin runny juice.

 Custard powder

 I use Birds custard powder, but you can use your favourite brand.
-Make sure you get the custard powder that you have to cook on the stove – don’t use instant that you just mix with boiling water.
-This won’t work.
+Make sure you get the custard powder you cook on the stove - don't use the instant custard powder that you mix with boiling water.
+This won't work.
 You need to get your custard really thick.
-For the same reason, a carton of pouring custard won’t work either.
+For the same reason, a carton of pouring custard won't work either.

 Cocoa powder